Supreme Court Justices Divided on Federal Employment Protections for LGBTQ Workers

 The conservative judges raised questions about the broader consequences of a ruling in favor of the plaintiffs on transgender athletes, dress codes, and same-sex bathrooms.
 Chief Justice John Roberts, a conservative judge, expressed concern for the religious rights of employers if gay and transgender people were federally protected under Title VII.
 Justice Brett Kavanaugh gave no indications as to how he would vote.
 Justice Thomas Clarence was characteristically silent throughout the debate.
 While conservative justice Neil Gorsuch signalled sympathy for the plaintiffs, he was hesitant to rule in their favor because he believed the decision could ignite “massive social upheaval.”
 Gorsuch said that this would be a more appropriate matter for Congress to legislate on as it was not explicitly included in the Civil Rights Act.
 “It’s a question of judicial modesty,” Gorsuch explained.
 Justice Samuel Alito also argued that ruling in favor of the plaintiffs would practically be re-interpreting congressional legislation in a way that lawmakers had never intended.
 To this argument, Justice Sotomayer responded, “at what point does the court continue to permit invidious discrimination?”

 Seek Legal Assistance Today

 If you have experienced sex discrimination in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and speak with experienced legal counsel.